m2osw/snapwebsites/snapwatchdog/README.md

 The scripts will create files under the following directory:

-    /var/lib/snapwebsites/snapwatchdog/scripts-output/...
+    /var/lib/snapwebsites/snapwatchdog/script-files/...

-This includes files that the scripts use to remember things (i.e. to know how long a process has been running, for example) and we also save their stdout and stderr streams to a "log" file there.
-Those logs is what we send to the administrator's mailbox.
+This includes files that the scripts use to remember things (i.e. to know how long a process has been running, for example.)

+We save the scripts stdout and stderr streams to a "log" file under:

+    /var/log/snapwebsites/snapwatchdog-output/snapwatchdog-scripts.log

+Note that the content of those logs is also what we send to the administrator's mailbox.
+Hopefully, it won't be too many emails...
+We use a separate directory to be able to run logrotate against or even just delete all those files easily.

 ## Script: `watch_firewall_fail2ban_client` (`fail2ban-client`)